Brochures and fact sheets

 - Our changing climate: Southern Australia rainfall – long-term trends and future projections – explains long term trends and projections of rainfall, including extreme rainfall, in southern Australia.

-- Towards the next generation of climate change projections for Australia – summary of a proposed approach and timeline for a new suite of climate change projections.
+- Towards the next generation of climate change projections for Australia – summary of a proposed approach and timeline for a new future suite of climate change projections.

 - Understanding coastal erosion on beaches: A guide for managers, policy makers and citizen scientists – Hub researchers, through the National Centre for Coasts and Climate, have developed an introductory guide to the dynamics of beach erosion and the impacts of beach movement on human infrastructure.